University of Alabama at Birmingham School of Medicine: Campuses

-The main campus of the School of Medicine at UAB is located in Birmingham, not to be confused with the original University of Alabama campus located in Tuscaloosa, AL.
+The main campus of UAB Heersink School of Medicine is located in Birmingham, Alabama within the city's medical district.

 Tuscaloosa

-In 1974 the University of Alabama created the College of Community Health Sciences.
-This is a college organized under the University of Alabama, and in conjunction with the University of Alabama at Birmingham School of Medicine provides medical education for the 3rd and 4th years of students who choose to study in Tuscaloosa.
+The UAB Tuscaloosa Regional Campus is the home for the Primary Care Track with foundation in clinical medicine that is housed at the University of Alabama's College of Community Health Sciences.

 Huntsville

-The School of Medicine maintains a branch campus in Huntsville affiliated with Huntsville Hospital.
+The UAB School of Medicine maintains a branch campus in Huntsville affiliated with Huntsville Hospital.
 The Huntsville campus was originally a part of the University of Alabama in Huntsville; however, in 1974 UAB assumed control over the Huntsville program.

 Montgomery

 UAB's Montgomery campus is a collaborative effort among UAB, Baptist Health and the city of Montgomery.
 Beginning in May 2014, 10 third-year medical students began taking classes in Montgomery.